stellar-deprecated/interstellar-client/README.md

 `interstellar-client` is a reference client for the new [Stellar network](https://github.com/stellar/stellar-core) and is part of the [Interstellar Module System](https://github.com/stellar/interstellar).

 ###Current state
 This client is for developer exploration, not for use.
 It connects to Stellar's testnet.
 The testnet ledger will be reset when the system is ready for public release.
+We're designing the client mobile-first.
+It's currently accessible on desktop with a mobile layout.

 > Quick start to developing in the Interstellar eco-system:
 >